qmk/qmk_firmware/docs/custom_quantum_functions.md

 The `keycode` argument is whatever is defined in your keymap, eg `MO(1)`, `KC_L`, etc. You should use a `switch...case` block to handle these events.

-The `record` argument contains infomation about the actual press:
+The `record` argument contains information about the actual press:

 ```
 keyrecord_t record {